Oh man, I like takoyaki and have talked about it a few times before already.

 The sauce, though sweet, gathers its flavor from the honey and the oyster sauce.
 As sugar goes, these are some of the healthier options so you don’t really need to alter the sauce recipe, except to not use white sugar.

-Using a low fat, vegan or fat-free mayonnaise will ensure that you are able to slather your Takoyaki in the delicious sauce and mayo guilt-free.
+Using a low fat, vegan (like this Yuzu vegan kewpie) or fat-free mayonnaise will ensure that you are able to slather your Takoyaki in the delicious sauce and mayo guilt-free.

 Can you do without the octopus meat?